ARCCA/intro_singularity/_episodes/01-introduction.md

 > How does computing help you do your research?
 > How do you think containers (or virtualisation) could help you do more or better research?
 >
-> Write a few sentences on this topic in the course Etherpad in the section about yourself that you created earlier.
+> Write a few sentences on this topic in the supplied online whiteboard in the section about yourself that you created earlier.
 {: .challenge }

 ## Containers and file systems